 This is one of the most important steps of germination, not just when using the paper towel method.
 As we discussed above, seeds need both darkness and warmth to germinate.

-I’m into tech so the first thing I think of is the computer.
-If your computer runs warm you can set it on or under it to keep warmth.
-I’ve also used our home camera DVR box and the hot water heater with some success.
+I’m into tech so the first thing I think of is my computer.
+If your computer runs warm you can set it on or under it to keep the warmth.
+I’ve also used our home camera DVR box and hot water heater with some success.

-After seeds pop they can grow pretty quickly.
-It’s important to remove them soon after sprouting or the seedlings can become elongated, reaching for light.
-Once the seeds pop they should be ready to move in the next few days.
+After seeds pop they can start growing pretty quickly.
+It’s important to remove them soon after sprouting or the seedlings can become elongated, reaching for the light.